-Thank you for chosing to learn more about this amazing western Arizona destination!
+Thank you for choosing to learn more about this amazing western Arizona destination just outside Lake Havasu City, AZ!
 Lake Havasu is fortunate to have TWO state parks along the desert lined shores!
-Cattail Cove operates at a slower pace than the larger park to the north, but beautiful views ans plenty of opportunity for adventure ensure visitors leave armed with forever memories.
+Cattail Cove operates at a slower pace than the larger park to the north, but beautiful views and plenty of opportunity for adventure ensure visitors leave armed with forever memories.

 Facilities Available at Cattail Cove State Park

 The Cattail Cove Ranger Station is open from 8 a.m. - 4 p.m. and includes a small gift shop.
 The gift shop has books on hiking, birds, plants, trees and other interesting subjects.
 We have a children’s section with books and t-shirts.
 We also carry Cattail Cove t-shirts, polos and baseball caps.

 A variety of camping options are found within this beautiful lakeside park.
 61 camping and RV sites are equipped with electric and water hook ups, and come complete with a fire ring, picnic table, and BBQ grill.
 These sites are located within close proximity to clean restrooms and showers.
 Primitive boat-in sites are also available and come with picnic tables and stand-up BBQ grills, and access to primitive restrooms.

 Traveling through the Parker, AZ area?
 Check out these other state park RV campground options.

 Enjoy a picnic in a ramada on a beautiful, sandy beachfront.
 North of the main campground section of the park there are several ramadas along the shoreline that provide a great spot to stop and relax in the shade.